 Follow the competition.
 Authors should monitor the top 5-10 competing books in their genre.
 Watching where and when your competition is posting, being interviewed and what readers are saying about their books, will give you an incredible list of resources to help you better market and promote your work.
 If you find that your competition just picked up a guest blog post on a website that is ideal for your book, use that information to get out there and get your own guest blog invite.
 There is no end to what you can do with competitive details.

 Look out for current events relating to your book topic.
 If you’ve written about a sailing, for example, you should be looking for current events that are tied to that subject.
 Think outside of the box and use your story, you book and genre to connect yourself to a media story that is already in flight.
 Keep current on the media coverage and blogs that are talking about your subject matter, then make the move and jump into the discussion or reach out to the media to let them know you’re available for an interview!

 Watch out for future opportunities.
 Use Google Alerts to think ahead and be on the lookout for media queries for author interviews and PR opportunities.
 It is typical to find other authors, bloggers and media personalities posting via their own sites and social media networks for authors to interview for future articles, interviews, etc. It’s usually first come, first served so if you are positioning yourself as an expert in your field or genre, set-up Google Alerts to notify you.
 Examples: “vegan cookbook authors” or “healthcare experts”

-Google Alerts can be an author’s secret weapon for tracking their online exposure as well as helping to build their online platform, if you make the time to use the content you’re receiving to your advantage.
+Google Alerts can be an author’s secret weapon for tracking your online exposure as well as helping to build your online platform, if you make the time to use the content you’re receiving to your advantage.
 Let Google do the search work for you, it will save you time and will help you find information that you may not have found on your own.

 Do you use Google Alerts?
 Tell us about it…